UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 4. How to run a Python program or tests:
    - Follow the instructions above in the "Running the Program" and "Running the Tests" sections.

-Don't be afraid to explore and make mistakes.
-That's a huge part of the learning process!

 ## Future Directions
 Here are some ideas I didn't have time to implement for this project but could be beneficial for a future edition!